dogweather/forkful/content/en/dart/data-formats-and-serialization/working-with-toml.md

   \ that's easy to read due to its clear semantics.
 Programmers use it for\u2026"
 lastmod: '2024-03-13T22:44:59.841260-06:00'
 model: gpt-4-0125-preview
-summary: "TOML, or Tom's Obvious, Minimal Language, is a configuration file format\
-  \ that's easy to read due to its clear semantics.
-Programmers use it for\u2026"
+summary: TOML, or Tom's Obvious, Minimal Language, is a configuration file format that's easy to read due to its clear semantics.
 title: Working with TOML
 weight: 39
 ---